Esophageal Cancer Treatment in India

 - If the starting point of cancer was the GE or gastroesophageal junction, a targeted drug called Cyramza or ramucirumab may be advised either as a standalone treatment or along with chemo.

-The side effects of Esophageal cancer treatment surgery may include bleeding, infection, swelling or leakage.
+The Esophageal cancer treatment surgery side effects may include bleeding, infection, swelling or leakage.
 If the patient has been advised to undergo chemoradiation, he/she may face side effects such as:

 - Hair loss